yimingweng/genome_assembling_of_gelechiid_moths/note.md

 5. Using [blobplot](https://blobtools.readme.io/docs) to identify the non-target sequences in the genome assembly.
 See the instruction [here](https://blobtools.readme.io/docs/my-first-blobplot) to do the work.
-- create the database (blastdb) for [hits](https://blobtools.readme.io/docs/taxonomy-file) file, one of the requred input to make blobplot. <span style="color:red"> After testing `blastn` function without the downloaded database, the local nt database is not required.
+- create the database (blastdb) for [hits](https://blobtools.readme.io/docs/taxonomy-file) file, one of the required input to make blobplot. <span style="color:red"> After testing `blastn` function without the downloaded database, the local nt database is not required.
 So I have removed the database as it takes too much storing space <sapn />
 ```
 [yimingweng@login2 blastdb]$ pwd
 /blue/kawahara/yimingweng/Kely_genome_project/blobplot/blastdb